19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Environmental Hazards.md

 ### Extreme Heat

-Creatures traveling in severely hot [Weather](Weather.md) take 1d6 [Fire](../Combat/Damage%20Types/Fire.md) damage per level of danger they are in whenever they enter a hex.
+Creatures [Journeying](../Exploration/Overland%20Journeys.md) in severely hot [Weather](Weather.md) take 1d6 [Fire](../Combat/Damage%20Types/Fire.md) damage whenever they enter a hex.
+They take 2d6 if the hex is risky, and 3d6 if the hex is deadly.

 ## Water